 Source: Intro Music by Mark Hannan; Public Domain Images from www.clker.com

 [MUSIC PLAYING] Welcome to this episode of Sociology-- Studies of Society.
-Today's lesson is on resocialization allocation and total institutions.
+Today's lesson is on Kohlberg's theory of moral development.
 As always, don't be afraid to pause, stop, rewind, or even fast forward to make sure you get the most out of this tutorial.

-Well, that's it for this lesson.
+That's it for this lesson.
 Good work.
 And hopefully you'll be seeing me on your screen again soon.
+Peace.